Types of Natural Stone for Home Decoration

 Slate

-Layered fine-grained stone formed from clays, sedimentary rocks and sometimes quartz.
-A characteristic feature - the ability to split into thin plates.
-Quite popular today a kind of facing stone.
+A layered, fine-grained stone formed from clays, sedimentary rocks, and sometimes quartz.
+A characteristic feature is its ability to split into thin plates.
+It is quite a popular cladding stone today.

-Color palette: dark gray, black, gray-brown, yellow, red-brown, often mottled.
+Color palette: dark gray, black, gray-brown, yellow, and red-brown, often mottled.

-Physical properties: properties common to all types of oil shale - strong structure, sufficient water resistance (water absorption 0.1-3%), frost and fire resistance, exemplary heat and sound insulation.
-It is easy to handle, well cut and not crumbly, resistant to the influence of the external environment.
-Hardness, water absorption, color and texture depend on the type of stone, as it is very heterogeneous.
-Only black, green and grey oil shale can be polished; slates of oil shale are usually left with a natural, slightly uneven surface, less often polished.
+Physical properties: the properties common to all types of slate are a strong structure, sufficient water resistance (water absorption of 0.1-3%), frost and fire resistance, and excellent heat and sound insulation.
+It is easy to work, cuts well without crumbling, and resists the effects of the environment.
+Hardness, water absorption, color, and texture depend on the type of stone, as slate is very heterogeneous.
+Only black, green, and gray slate can be polished; slate tiles are usually left with a natural, slightly uneven surface, and less often polished.

 - exterior and interior wall and floor cladding

-- cladding of fire-places, stairs, allocation of separate zones, decoration of arches, niches, etc.
+- cladding of fireplaces and stairs, demarcation of separate zones, and decoration of arches, niches, and so on

-- landscape compositions; paving and gardening of outbuildings
+- landscape compositions; paving and landscaping around outbuildings

 - as a roofing material